Montréal Forum National Historic Site of Canada

 The Forum is a rare early example of a large indoor venue suitable for international and national events and has accommodated a broad range of social, political and religious events.
 These include pop and rock concerts, symphonic performances and opera; non-musical shows of all kinds; sports events other than hockey, including boxing, wrestling, tennis and the 1976 Olympic gymnastics competition; political and sacred rallies, conventions, meetings and ceremonies.

 The building was substantially reconstructed in 1968.
 In 1996 the Forum was officially closed and converted for other uses.

-Key elements which relate to the heritage value of the Montréal Forum are:
+Key elements that contribute to the heritage character of the site include:

 — its location within Montréal,

 — original surviving fabric and design components which relate to use by the Montréal Canadiens during the period from 1924 to 1996,

 — original surviving fabric and design components which relate to use for large, indoor, social, religious and political events during the period from 1924 to 1996,